Jürgen Zentek

 Dietary fiber has a potential to modulate the gut microbiota in sows.
 We hypothesized that a maternal diet rich in either high- or low-fermentable fiber during gestation and lactation influences Clostridioides difficile gut colonization in suckling piglets.
 Twenty sows were fed gestation and lactation diets enriched with either high-fermentable sug...

-Background: It has been shown that small intestine development in low birth weight (LBW) piglets is impaired.
+It has been shown that small intestine development in low birth weight (LBW) piglets is impaired.
 Glutamine (Gln) has been reported to improve piglet health and intestinal function in weaned piglets, but data is scarce in suckling piglets.
-This study was conducted to investigate the effects of oral Gln supplementation compared to Alani...
+This study was conducted to investigate the effects of oral Gln supplementation compared to Alanine...

 Methionine (Met) as an essential amino acid has key importance in a variety of metabolic pathways.
 This study investigated the influence of three dietary Met supplements (0.21% L-Met, 0.21% DL-Met and 0.31% DL-2-hydroxy-4-(methylthio)butanoic acid (DL-HMTBA)) on the metabolome and inflammatory status in the small intestine of pigs.
 Epithelia from d...